 Since 2012, that number has changed drastically.
-First plummeting down (thanks real estate market!) and finally skyrocketing up.
-In the past 5 years I cashed out (!) one Roth and opened another, switched to a HSA, opened a brokerage account first with individual stocks and now my beloved VTSAX, and in the past two years have maxed out every tax advantaged account possible.
+First plummeting down (thanks, real estate market!) and finally skyrocketing up.
+In the past 5 years I cashed out (!) one Roth and opened another, switched to an HSA, opened a brokerage account first with individual stocks and now my beloved VTSAX, and in the past two years have maxed out every tax-advantaged account possible.
 It’s hard not to play the what if game, but I know that all the financial hardship I went through brought me to this very moment today.
 And where is that, exactly??
 Just about halfway’ish to FI (It’s complicated).

 Here are my numbers this year compared to last: